Ask the Wizard #101

 - His score is 65 cents or less and he has tied the first player.

 I’ve seen this game.
 As I understand gaming regulations it is permissible to have the lower prizes more likely than the higher prizes.
-The best you can do is to estimate the average win of a four of a kind and then run that through a program like this one to get at the optimal return.
+The best you can do is to estimate the average win of a four of a kind and then run that through an appropriate program to get at the optimal return.
 To get a strategy you can use Video Poker Strategy Master or Frugal Video Poker by entering any pay table.

 You accessed my strategy quite well.
 I intended to bet the minimum through most of the hour to avoid the house edge grinding me down.
 The producer was not happy with such a boring strategy so I tried to act more excited than I normally would be.
 The reason I picked a single number as opposed to an even money bet is that I wanted volatility.
 I knew if I ended close to my starting point of $10,000 I would probably lose.
 So I wanted a bigger shot at getting ahead.
 I stuck with 23 the entire time, although towards the end I added 5 as well.
 I’m Glad you liked the show.